You thought you were going to have to tell me to turn the bars off.

 When an economy does not need a rescue plan and gets a rescue plan, that is not government spending.

-It's just, you know, what we have here, when an economy does not need a rescue plan and gets one, this is campaign spending.
+What we have here, when an economy does not need a rescue plan and gets one, this is campaign spending.

 I'm not singling anybody out here.

-I mean, if they really wanted to give the economy a boost, they would make these tax cuts permanent or at least extend them for five years.
+I mean, if they really wanted to give the economy a boost, they would make these tax cuts permanent, or at least extend them for five years.

 Everybody knows that would do a lot more to accelerate the economy.